Alberto Fujimori: Counterterrorism efforts

-The Japanese embassy hostage crisis began on 17 December 1996, when fourteen MRTA militants seized the residence of the Japanese ambassador in Lima during a party, taking hostage some four hundred diplomats, government officials, and other dignitaries.
-The action was partly in protest of prison conditions in Peru.
-During the four-month standoff, the Emerretistas gradually freed all but 72 of their hostages.
-The government rejected the militants' demand to release imprisoned MRTA members and secretly prepared an elaborate plan to storm the residence, while stalling by negotiating with the hostage-takers.

-On 22 April 1997, a team of military commandos, in the operation codenamed "Chavín de Huantar", raided the building.
-One hostage, two military commandos, and all 14 MRTA insurgents were killed in the operation.
-Images of President Fujimori at the ambassador's residence during and after the military operation, surrounded by soldiers and liberated dignitaries, and walking among the corpses of the insurgents, were widely televised.
-The conclusion of the four-month-long standoff was used by Fujimori and his supporters to bolster his image as tough on terrorism.

 Human rights violations

 Several organizations criticized Fujimori's methods against the Shining Path and the MRTA.
+In efforts to defeat the Shining Path, the military engaged in widespread human rights abuses and the majority of the victims were poor highland countryside inhabitants caught in a crossfire between the military and insurgents.
+Thousands of innocent civilians were killed by the armed forces during the Fujimori administration.
 Amnesty International said "the widespread and systematic nature of human rights violations committed during the government of former head of state Alberto Fujimori (1990–2000) in Peru constitute crimes against humanity under international law".
 The 1992 La Cantuta massacre and the 1991 Barrios Altos massacre by members of the Grupo Colina death squad, made up solely of members of the armed forces, were among the crimes that Peru cited in its request to Japan for his extradition in 2003.
+The final report of the Truth and Reconciliation Commission, published on 28 August 2003, noted that the armed forces were guilty of destroying villages and murdering countryside inhabitants whom they suspected of supporting insurgents.